Nipodemos/getx/README.md

 void main() => runApp(GetMaterialApp(home: Home()));
 ```

-- Note: this does not modify the MaterialApp of the Flutter, GetMaterialApp is not a modified MaterialApp, it is just a pre-configured Widget, which has the default MaterialApp as a child.
+- **Note:** this does not modify the MaterialApp of the Flutter, GetMaterialApp is not a modified MaterialApp, it is just a pre-configured Widget, which has the default MaterialApp as a child.
 You can configure this manually, but it is definitely not necessary.
-GetMaterialApp will create routes, inject them, inject translations, inject everything you need for route navigation.
-If you use Get only for state management or dependency management, it is not necessary to use GetMaterialApp.
-GetMaterialApp is necessary for routes, snackbars, internationalization, bottomSheets, dialogs, and high-level apis related to routes and absence of context.
+- **Note²:** If you use Get only for state management or dependency management, it is not necessary to use GetMaterialApp.
-- Note²: This step in only necessary if you gonna use route management (`Get.to()`, `Get.back()` and so on).
-If you not gonna use it then it is not necessary to do step 1
+It is only required for dependency management and route management.

 - Step 2:
   Create your business logic class and place all variables, methods and controllers inside it.